New York Section 8 Housing

 To qualify for Section 8 Housing in New York, applicants must meet certain eligibility requirements.
 The eligibility requirements include:

-In addition to these requirements, applicants must also pass a background check, have a good rental history, and be in compliance with federal and state housing regulations.
+In addition to these requirements, applicants must also be in compliance with federal and state housing regulations.

 What is the Maximum Amount of Rent That Section 8 Will Pay in New York?